pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/vpc.md

 The VPC resource will internally adjust to fully consume 4 availability zones and split traffic accordingly.

+{{% notes type="info" %}}

+If creating a VPC with the availability zone configuration set to 4 or higher, please ensure you are deploying in a region that supports more than 3 availability zones.

+{{% /notes %}}

 For information about regional support for availability zones, refer to AWS's [Global Infrastructures Regions and AZs](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) help page.